trizen/sidef-book/syntax_and_semantics/multiple_dispatch.md

 Multiple dispatch allows us to declare multiple variants of the same function or method, each working only with a certain type of arguments.

-For example, if we declare to functions with the same name, but with different types of parameters, Sidef will decide automatically which function to call:
+For example, if we declare two functions with the same name, but with different types of parameters, Sidef will decide automatically which function to call:

 ```ruby
 func foo(Number a) {